The AutoFilter function inserts a combo box on one or more data columns that lets you select the records (rows) to be displayed.

 Run the filter by clicking the drop-down arrow in the column heading and choosing an item.

 Only those rows whose contents meet the filter criteria are displayed.
 The other rows are filtered.
 You can see if rows have been filtered from the discontinuous row numbers.
-The column that has been used for the filter is identified by a different arrow button colour.
+The column that has been used for the filter is identified by a different colour for the arrow button.

 When you apply an additional AutoFilter on another column of a filtered data range, then the other combo boxes list only the filtered data.

 To display all records again, select the all entry in the AutoFilter combo box.
-If you choose Standard, the dialogue box appears, allowing you to set up a standard filter.
+If you choose Standard, the dialog appears, allowing you to set up a standard filter.
 Choose "Top 10" to display the highest 10 values only.